michaeljclark/rv8/README.md

 About
 -------------

-RISC-V Meta is a suite of tools that operate on RISC-V ISA Metadata.
+RISC-V Meta is a suite of tools that operate on RISC-V ISA.

-The suite contains simple decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, JIT encoders, LaTeX documentation, a functional metadata based RISC-V disassembler, a histogram tool for generating statistics on RISC-V ELF executables and a RISC-V simulator with proxy syscall and privileged modes.
+The suite contains simple decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool for generating statistics on RISC-V ELF executables, a RISC-V proxy syscall simulator and a RISC-V full system emulator that implements the RISC-V 1.9.1 privileged specification.

 RISC-V Meta is the starting point for a RISC-V binary translation and security sandboxing investigation.